loveencounterflow/mingkwai-typewriter/documentation/README.md

 * **`Hrkt`**: Hiragana and Katakana
 * **`Kana`**: Katakana [sic]; *we use* **`Kata`** *to avoid confusion*

-# Non-Determininstic Key Translation Methods (dKTMs)
+# XXX TranScriptors with Candidate Lists XXX

-# How to Write an Transcriptor
+# How to Write a TranScriptor Module (TSM)

 * name your transcriptor module something like `display-name.ts.js`; the filename must end in the double extension `.ts.js`; the part before the extensions will (with hyphens replaced by spaces) become the